RRShieldsCutler/biol358-DryLab/README.md

 This will take a little while to run.
 In the meantime, generate some hypotheses about the relative diversity of the three body sites here: stool, skin, and mouth.
 Which do you think is most diverse?
 Which sites are the most similar?
 Which is the most consistent across individuals?
 What about differences between males and females (each site is a mixture of males and females).

 Once the alpha rarefaction is done, look at the results in the Finder.
 Open some of the plots.
-On the rarefaction plots, the x-axis is the subsampling, or the number of randomly chosen sequences.
-What naturally happens to the diversity as you include more sequences?
+On the rarefaction plots, the x-axis is the number of randomly chosen sequences.
+What naturally happens to the diversity as you include more sequences (i.e. include more data points)?
 Explain this to your partner.
 Now, why is it important to sub-sample reads from samples with many more sequences to begin with?

-The nice feature about alpha diversity is that it yields a single value for each sample.
+Alpha diversity analyses yield a single value for each sample.
 Therefore, we can compare them with typical statistical tests and ask whether one group is significantly more diverse, by a given metric of diversity.
 Qiime enables this with the command `compare_alpha_diversity.py`.
 It's a little finicky in what files it takes, so here is an example that would compare body site Phylogenetic diversity (PD_whole_tree):
 ```sh
 compare_alpha_diversity.py -i alpha_rare/alpha_div_collated/PD_whole_tree.txt -m data_final/hmp_metadata_biol358.txt -o alphatest_PD -c BodySite -p fdr
 ```

 Look at the plots and the stats results.
 Are there any significant differences?
 Repeat this for the other two alpha diversity metrics saved in the alpha_div_collated directory.
 What is the difference between these three?
-Qiime has many other metrics that can be specified as well.

-To answer #2, and any of your hypotheses surrounding the similarity between sites, we will measure the beta diversity of these samples.
+To answer #2 above, and any of your hypotheses surrounding the similarity between sites, we will measure the beta diversity of these samples.
 What is beta diversity?
 How does it compare to alpha diversity?

 The command to run beta diversity analyses on our data looks similar to the alpha diversity command, but takes much less time.